seppeljordan/pywifizone/README.md

 ## PyWifiZone

-PyWifiZone measures wifi-footprints in different locations, and tries locate a wifi device based on this data.
-Right now this means the wifi device must check for the wifi-networks around it.
+PyWifiZone measures wifi-footprints in different locations and tries to locate a wifi device based on the data.
+This means you can locate yourself in a flat by just comparing the different wifi signals and strengths.

-A Command Line Toll is provided named **pywifi**
+The Command Line Tool is named **pywifi** and installed into `/usr/bin/`

 ## Requirements

-PyWifiZone needs the linux command **iwlist**, and for full completion **iwconfig** as well as **sed** and a **bash** compatible shell.
+PyWifiZone needs the linux command **iwlist** and for full completion **iwconfig** as well as **sed** and a **bash** compatible shell.

 ## State